 The New Zealand Ministry of Education publishes two journal series with a specific focus on science and scientific literacy.
 Connected is aligned to curriculum levels 2, 3 and 4.
 Applications is aligned to curriculum levels 5 and 6.

 The Hub is partnering with Connected to feature selected articles.
 We suggest Hub resources that support a more detailed understanding of underlying science concepts and activities to support student learning.
-View the featured titles here.
+Check out our entire range of Connected articles here.
+We’ve curated them by topic and concepts.

 The Hub has professional development webinars: